mysql/mysql-utilities/doc/man/mysqluserclone.rst

 sensitive.
 In addition, values may be specified as any unambiguous prefix of a valid value.
 For example, :option:`--format=g` specifies the grid format.
 An error occurs if a prefix matches more than one valid value.

+The all users list does not include anonymous users.

 EXAMPLES
 --------